TheOdinProject/curriculum/nodeJS/authentication/cookies.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Describe what cookies are.
+- What cookies are.
-- Describe what you can use cookies for.
+- Uses for cookies.
-- Explain some of the different attributes of cookies.
+- Cookie attributes.
-- Explain when and why you might need to notify users for consent to use cookies.
+- Cookie consent notifications.

 ### Cookies